hirrolot/mazeppa/README.md

 The lambda calculus interpreter has been completely annihilated!

-In this example, we have just seen a two-level _metasystem stairway_ (in Turchin's terminology [^turchin-metavariables]): on level 0, we have the Mazeppa supercompiler transforming the object program, while on level 1, we have the object program normalizing lambda calculus terms.
-There can be an arbitrary number of interpretation levels, and Mazeppa can be used to collapse them all.
-This general behaviour of supercompilation was explored by Turchin himself in [^turchin-concept] (section 7), where he was able to supercompile two interpretable programs, one Fortran-like and one in Lisp, to obtain a speedup factor of 40 in both cases.
+In this example, we have just seen a two-level _metasystem stairway_ (in Turchin's terminology [^turchin-metavariables]): on level 0, we have Mazeppa transforming the object program, while on level 1, we have the object program normalizing lambda calculus terms.
+In principle, there can be an arbitrary number of interpretation levels, and Mazeppa can be used to collapse them all.
+This general behaviour of supercompilation was first explored by Turchin himself in [^turchin-concept], where he was able to supercompile two interpretable programs, one Fortran-like and one in Lisp, to obtain a speedup factor of 40 in both cases.

 Related examples: [imperative abstract machine](examples/imp/), [self-interpreter](examples/self-interpreter/).